jmcantrell/arch-bootstrap/README.md

 The configuration file contains all the settings that were provided to the test script and is suitable for sourcing.

 The installation script contains the [basic steps](#usage) already outlined.
-Output will be logged to `/root/install.log` (in addition to outputting to the virtual terminal).
+Output will be logged to `/root/install.log` in addition to outputting to the virtual terminal.
-When the installation is finished the log file will be copied into `$BOOTSTRAP_MOUNT_DIR/var/log`.
+When the installation is finished the log file will be copied into `$BOOTSTRAP_INSTALL_MOUNT_DIR/var/log`.

 The bootstrap repository will be accessible in the virtual machine at `/mnt/bootstrap`.